apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

 - ##### **`log: Object`**

-  An object containing logging functions, with the same interface as provided by the [`Apify.utils.log`](https://sdk.apify.com/docs/api/log) object in the Apify SDK.
+  An object containing logging functions, with the same interface as provided by the [`crawlee.utils.log`](https://crawlee.dev/api/core/class/Log) object in Crawlee.
 The log messages are written directly to the actor run log, which is useful for monitoring and debugging.
   Note that `log.debug()` only logs messages if the **Debug log** input setting is set.

   Example: